Highlights from the Ratings and Financial Report for DocuSign Inc. (DOCU)

 Sponsored

-The average price from analysts is $65.04, which is $32.96 above the current price.
 DOCU currently public float of 197.79M and currently shorts hold a 6.47% ratio of that float.
-Today, the average trading volume of DOCU was 5.24M shares.
+Today, the average trading volume of DOCU was 5.27M shares.

 DOCU’s Market Performance

-DOCU stocks went up by 4.19% for the week, with a monthly jump of 0.84% and a quarterly performance of -13.30%, while its annual performance rate touched -79.08%.
-The volatility ratio for the week stands at 5.48% while the volatility levels for the past 30 days are set at 6.34% for DocuSign Inc. The simple moving average for the period of the last 20 days is 5.65% for DOCU stocks with a simple moving average of -32.41% for the last 200 days.
+DOCU stocks went down by -7.32% for the week, with a monthly jump of 0.02% and a quarterly performance of -21.12%, while its annual performance rate touched -68.58%.
+The volatility ratio for the week stands at 6.59% while the volatility levels for the past 30 days are set at 6.23% for DocuSign Inc. The simple moving average for the period of the last 20 days is -8.08% for DOCU stocks with a simple moving average of -39.97% for the last 200 days.

 Analysts’ Opinion of DOCU